sparrownet/gymglish_browser/README.md

 # gymglish_browser

-This is a demo app launching Gymglish websites.
+This is a demo app for launching Gymglish websites.
 To login, please use the following credentials:

 username: davidi